 Provide technical assistance to child care providers in meeting the regulations.

-Conduct complaint investigations related to regulatory noncompliance at child care center, group child care home, or family child care home.
+Conduct complaint investigations related to regulatory noncompliance at child care centers, group child care homes, or family child care home.

 Conduct complaint investigations related to illegal operations of a child care facility.

 Make the decision to issue a certificate of compliance or certificate of registration to a child.

 Additional Parenting Resources